Running With the Garmin Forerunner 410 Gps

 With the optional heart rate monitor the suggested retail is $299.99.

-Hopefully you’ve fond this review helpful in your search for a GPS watch.
+Hopefully you’ve found this review helpful in your search for a GPS watch.
 While they are not cheap they are a fun and very useful training tool for the runner of any caliber.
-I received mine as a 50th birthday gift a few years ago and I not only love using it to track my training but I wear it daily as a watch.
+I received mine as a 50th birthday gift a few years ago and I not only love using it to track my training, but I wear it daily as a watch.
 The Garmin Forerunner 410 GPS would make a great gift for the runner in your family and you can be certain that it will get plenty of use as it can be quite the addicting training tool and partner.

 Other articles on running and fitness:

 - Running over 50 - How to Stay Healthy and Motivated